thiago-sqr/cs50-problems/README.md

 - [recover.c](/pset4/recover/recover.c) : Recovering JPEGs from a memory card.

 ### pset5: Data Structures
+- [inheritance.c](/pset5/inheritance/inheritance.c) : Program that creates a family of a specified generation size and assigns blood type alleles to each family member.
 - ( . . . )

 ### practice-problems